Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 There’s a widely accepted principle of human behavior that goes something like this.
 “Your actions tell the world how you expect to be treated.”
 Look all around you and you’ll find that the truth of this statement is as evident as the clothes you wear.

 Pro Tip: Present the next client you land with the idea that part of their responsibility in the relationship is to provide you with three referrals in the next 90 days.
-(I know it sounds outrageous but bear with me).
+(I know this sounds outrageous but bear with me).

 “Ms. Client, we intend to make you so outrageously happy with our service and the results we provide that we know that at the end of 90 days you will want to refer three more people just like yourself.”